Who We Are

 Assistant Poetry Editor

 Morgan is a poet and writer from Pennsylvania.
-She is a Kutztown University graduate with a BA in Professional Writing, concentration in Culture and Media, and a Literature minor.
+She is a Kutztown University graduate with a B.A. in Professional Writing, concentration in Culture and Media, and a Literature minor.
 She has been published through her university’s literary magazines, including Shoofly and Essence.
 Her debut poetry chapbook, It’s Only Milk, was published by Finishing Line Press.
-She enjoys collaging, collecting doilies, and lying down whenever she can.
+Her poems have been featured in Wishbone Words.

 Kelli Lage